-Bay leaves are oval-shaped leaves from the Bay Laurel tree.
-They have a warm and pungent aroma with an aromatic and slightly bitter flavour.
-They are used in a wide variety of cuisines from around the world, from European to Indian and everything in between.
-They an essential herb in Bouquet garni along with thyme, marjoram and parsley.
+Bay Leaves- There are many different types of plants whose leaves are referred to as bay leaves, but the true bay leaf is scientifically known as Laurus nobilis, and this is the nutrient-rich variety.
+Added whole into dishes to impart their savoury, aromatic, herby flavour, and removed just before serving, these this wonderful herb adds a delicious flavour to so many dishes.
+They an essential herb in Bouquet garni along with thyme, marjoram, and parsley.
 There are two culinary types of bay leaves; Turkish and Californian.
 The Turkish has a more subtle flavour than the Californian variety and is more commonly grown and used in Australia.
-Only one or two leaves are needed to enhance a whole roast, pot of soup or stew.
+Only one or two leaves are needed to enhance a whole roast, a pot of soup, or stew.
 Dried leaves are less bitter than fresh & have a sharp pungent aroma.